 10 minuke (1,000 ʻiki) is 1 kē, a duraton equal to about 15 legacy minutes (or .24 hours; exactly 1% of the 24 hour day), so named for the sound of a bell or gong struck to indicate the passage of time.

-10 kē adds up to 1 wā hawaiian for an interval of space or time, because the Hawaiians saw thes two qualities ofmour universe inextricable linked morebthan 1,000 years before Albert Einstein had his insights a mere 120 years ago No wonder they beat us to these islands by morw than a millenium!
+10 kē adds up to 1 wā hawaiian for an interval of space or time, because the Hawaiians saw the two qualities of space and time within our universe as inextricable linked more than 1,000 years before Albert Einstein had his insights a mere 120 years ago No wonder they beat the rest of the world to these islands by

 In the image above – a three dimensional bathymetric view of the youngest volcanic cluster islands feature the last 6 million years of erruptive output of the Hawaiʻi deep mantle plume;